 You don't need to go wild with serving these, they're excellent as is with crackers or just about any type of bread.
 To take it up a notch, though, you can serve the balls as part of a larger spread.

-- Create a meze with mutabal, hummus, shishito peppers, crackers or naan, and vegetables like cherry tomatoes or refrigerator pickles.
+- Create a meze with mutabal, homemade hummus, blistered shishito peppers, crackers or homemade naan, and vegetables like cherry tomatoes and pickled (refrigerator pickles, pickled cauliflower, and pickled turnips).

-- Serve it for breakfast along some Turkish Eggs.
+- Serve it for brunch along some Turkish Eggs.

 Expert Tips